Miriam Dalli

 Miriam Dalli (born 19 May 1976) is a Maltese politician of the Labour Party and former journalist who has been serving as a member of the Parliament of Malta since 2020.
 She was previously a Member of the European Parliament (MEP) from 2014 until 2020.
+She is married has two sons.

 Education

 Dalli completed a first degree as Bachelor of Laws at the University of Malta.
-She later graduated with a second degree with a Bachelor in Communications (1998), completed her Masters in European Studies (2003), and in Business Administration (2001).
+She later graduated with a second degree with a Bachelor in Communications (1998), completed her master's in European Studies (2003), and in Business Administration (2001).

 Career in journalism

 Dalli started her career in journalism, during her studies, working for over 15 years in communications sector.
 She produced and presented current-affairs programmes, such as TRIP, TEAM and TX.
 In 2007, she was acknowledged as the best news presenter, best programme presenter, and for the best current-affairs programme during a Maltese national awarding ceremony.

 Between 2005 and 2009, Dalli served as a news editor for ONE TV and ONE Radio, becoming the first Maltese female TV news editor.